-The cause of this distemper is either promiscuously in the whole body, by a cachoymia, or weakness of the same, or in some other parts, as in the liver, which by the inability of the sanguinificative faculty, causeth a generation of corrupt blood, and then the matter is reddish; sometimes it is in the gall, being remiss in its office, not drawing away those choleric superfluities which are engendered in the liver, and then the matter is yellowish; sometimes in the spleen not defecating and cleansing the blood of the dregs and excremental parts, and then the matter flowing forth is blakish.
-It may also come from cattarrhs in the head, or from any other putrified or corrupt member.
+The cause of this distemper is either promiscuously in the whole body, by a cachoymia, or weakness of the same or in some other parts, as in the liver, which by the inability of the sanguinificative faculty, causeth a generation of corrupt blood, and then the matter is reddish ; sometimes it is in the gall, being remissing its office, not drawing away those choleric superfluities which are engendered in the liver, and then the matter is vellowish ; sometimes dregs and excremental parts, and then the matter flowing forth is blackish.
+It may also come from catarrhs in the head, or from any other butrified or corrapt member.
 But if the matter or the flux be white, the cause is either in the stomach or reins.
-In the stomach, by a phlegmatical and crude matter there contracted and violated, through grief, melancholy, and other distempers; for otherwise, if the matter were only pituitous, and no ways corrupt or vitiated, being taken into the liver it might be con verted into blood; for phlegm in the venticle, is called nourishment half digested, but being corrupt, though it be sent unto the liver, it cannot be turned into nutriment, for the second concoction cannot correct that which the first hath corrupted, and therefore the liver sends it to the womb, which can neither digest it nor repel it, and so it is voided out, still keeping the colour which it had in the venticle.
-The cause may be in the reins, being overheated, whereby the spermacetical matter by reason of tenuity flows forth: the external cause may be the moistness of the air, eating of corrupt meats, anger, grief, slothfulness, immoderate sleeping, and costiveness.
+In the stomach, by a phlegmatical and crude matter there contracted and violated, through grief, melancholy, and other distempers ; for otherwise, if the matter were only pituitous, and no wave corrupt or vitiated, being taken into the liver it might be converted into blood ; for phlegm in the ventricle, is called nourishment half digested, but being corrupt, though it be sent unto the liver, it cannot be turned into nutriment. for the second concoction cannot correct that which the first hath corrupted, and therefore the liver sends it to the womb, which can neither digest it nor repel it, and so it is voided out, still keeping the colour which it had in the The cause may be in the reins, being overheated, whereby the spermacetical matter by reason of tenuity flows forth ; the external cause may be the moistness of the air, eating of corrupt meats, anger, grief, alothfulgess, immoderate sleeping, and costiveness,

-The signs are extenuation of the body, shortness and stinking breath, loathing of meat, pain in the head, swelling of the eyes, melancholy, humidity, flows from the womb of divers colours, as reddish, black, green, yellow, white; it is known from the flowing and overflowing of the courses, in that it keeps no certain period, and is of so many colours, all which do degenerate from blood.
+The eigen are extendation of the body, shortness and stinking breach, loathing of meat, path in the head, sawlling of the eyes, melancholy, humidity, flows from the womb of diverse colours, as redish, black; greater, pellow; white; it is known from the flowing and overflowing of the courses; in that it keeps no certain isperiod, and is of its many colours, all which do degenerate from blood.
 For the cure of this, it must be by method adapted to the cause, and as the causes are various, so must be the cure.

-If it be caused by distillation from the brain, take syrup of bettony, stæches and marjoram, purge with pillcoch.
-Make napalia of the juice of sage, hysop, bettony, hegella, with one drop of oil of cloves, and a dittle silk cotton.
-Take elder, dranth, aromat, rosat, diambre, diamiris, fulbis, of each one drachm, nutmeg, half a drachm, with sugar and bettony water, make lozenges to be taken morning and evening.
-Also take auriæ alexandriæ, half a drachm at night going to bed.
+If the caused by distillation from the brain, take syrup of between, stancha and manjoram, purge with pillcoch nagalia of the juice of sage, hystop, bettony, with one drop of oil of cloves, and a little silk cotton.
+Take ellect, dranth, aromat, rosad, diambre, diamosei dulcis, of each one drachm ; nutraeg, half a drachm ; with sager and bettony water, make lozenges to be taken morning and evening: Also take aurise alexandriae, half a drachm at hight when going to bed.

-If the matter flowing forth he reddish, open a vein in the arm, if not, apply ligatures to the arms and shoulders; some have cured this distemper by rubbing the upper parts with crude honey; and so Galen says he cured the wife of Bœtius.
+If the matter flowing forth be reddish, open a vein in the arm, if not, apply ligatures to the arms and shoulders, some have cured this distempted by rubbing the upper parts with crude honey; and so Galen says he cured the wife of Beetins.

 If it proceed from crudities in the stomach, or from a cold distempered liver, take every morning of the decoction of lignum sanctum.
-Purge with pill de agarico de diacolocyathid. fætida agragative, take of elect. armot.ros. two drachms, citron pills dried, nutmeg, long pepper, of each one scruple, diagolinga, one drachm; santali alba, ligni, aloes, of each half a scruple, sugar, six ounces, with mint water, make lozenges of it, and take of them after meals.
+Purge with pill de agarico de discolosynthic freidia agragative, take of elect. aromat, ros. two drachma ; citron pesh dried, nutimeg, long pepner, of each one scrupte ; diagonigue, one threather; sanper, of each one scrupte ; diagonigue, one threather; sanounces, with mint water, make lorenges of is, and take of them after meals.